davPo/elt-encoder/README.md

 https://github.com/jrreich/MEO_Analysis_HTML_Interface

 Full credits to its author - I have just repackaged it for some tests.

 ## Usage
 ### From the terminal line
-see the details from the command line
+Check the details from the command line.
+By default only Standard Location protocol with long message and MMSI id is directly supported.

 ### Example as a module